 On behalf of the Municipal Council and officials, I hereby present the Annual Report for the financial Year 2020/2021.
-This report will outline our performance on the targets we set ourselves to do over this period.
-The report will give our stakeholders and communities an insight into the performance and achievements of the Municipality.
-The mandate of Umzimvubu Local Municipality is not unique to the broader mandate given to Local Government by the South African Constitution, Chapter 7.
+This report will outline our performance on the targets we set ourselves to do over

 Our specific mandate is drawn from the IDP road shows that we embark upon, which is our guiding document in our performance.
 Our resolve is based on servicing our communities and improving the status quo of our Municipality.